43 Sports Trivia Questions [With Answers]

 Answer: The New York Yankees, with 27 titles.

-Twenty-seven is a number that knocks people back.
-Second place belongs to the St. Louis Cardinals with 11.
-The Yankees own more than double the runner-up.
+Twenty-seven knocks people back.
+Second place is the St. Louis Cardinals with 11, so the Yankees more than double the runner-up.

 27. Who holds the record for most career home runs?
 (Medium)